xcart/xcart-docs/_pages/kb_en/general_setup/troubleshooting/cannot_access_the_store.md

     /general_setup/what_to_do_if_your_store_says_we_are_deploying_new_changes_and_you_cannot_access_it.html
 version: X-Cart 5 versions below 5.4.0.0
 ---
-{% note info %}
-This article applies to X-Cart 5 versions below 5.4.0.0.
-{% endnote %}

 Sometimes site changes like installing a new addon, upgrading your X-Cart core or rebuilding your store site's cache may not go as smoothly as planned.
-A syntax error in the code of a new addon, a addon's incompatibility with the new X-Cart core after an upgrade or a cache rebuild failure may crash your store's website, so when you attempt to access it you will continuously see a page saying "The site is temporarily closed for maintenance":
+A syntax error in the code of a new addon, an incompatibility of an addon with the new X-Cart core after an upgrade or a cache rebuild failure may crash your store website.
+So when you attempt to access the store website, you cannot.
+For example, you may just continuously see a page saying "The site is temporarily closed for maintenance".

 ![]({{site.baseurl}}/attachments/7504187/7602636.png)